Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 #### Front-End Notes

-- > **Important:** If you install more npm packages during development, make sure to add the `--save` flag to the install command to automatically update `package.json` and commit any changes to this file.
+- > **Important:** If you install more npm packages during development, make sure to add the `--save` flag to the install command to automatically update `package.json` and commit any changes to this file. ex: `npm i sass --save`

 ### Testing